 Bangladesh is a place where social stigma around the idea of women doing great stuff is still very high.
-Although, head of Bangladesh State is a woman and we have many female representatives in the parliament but still it does not represent the reality.
-The number of women participating the workforce and taking over important roles or trying to be extra ambitious is still very slim.
+Although the Head of Bangladesh State is a woman and we have many female representatives in the parliament, still it does not represent reality.
+The number of women participating in the workforce and taking over important roles or trying to be extra ambitious is still very slim.
 Moreover, the number of women in technology is even negligible.
-However, this debate around underrepresentation of women in tech is not a Bangladeshi problem at all.
+However, this debate around the underrepresentation of women in tech is not a Bangladeshi problem at all.
 It is even worse in the western world.
-In recent HBR best-performing CEO ranking, only 2% of world’s top CEOs are women.
+In a recent HBR best-performing CEO ranking, only 2% of the world’s top CEOs are women.

-In Bangladesh, though, more women are joining workforce and participating in business, corporates, NGOs, Government and more.
-Here is a list of 6 Women, in no particular order, who have built extraordinary career in technology, founded their own organizations, or running one as chief, and contributing greatly to the society.
+In Bangladesh, though, more women are joining the workforce and participating in business, corporates, NGOs, the Government, and more.
+Here is a list of 6 Women, in no particular order, who have built extraordinary careers in technology, founded their own organizations, or run one as chief, and contributed greatly to society.

 Luna Shamsuddoha, Founder and Chairman, Dohatec New Media

 Luna Shamsuddoha is the founder and Chairman of the software firm Dohatec New Media.
-Luna founded Dohatec in 1992 when it was even extremely ambitious for man to start a IT company in Bangladesh.
-Dohatech provides Software Solutions, Design and Development services to institutions, government agencies and corporations globally and has served global clients like World Bank, Pan American Health Organization (PAHO), World Health Organization (WHO) and United States Postal Service (USPS), etc.
+Luna founded Dohatec in 1992 when it was even extremely ambitious for a man to start an IT company in Bangladesh.
+Dohatech provides Software Solutions, Design, and Development services to institutions, government agencies, and corporations globally and has served global clients like World Bank, Pan American Health Organization (PAHO), World Health Organization (WHO), and the United States Postal Service (USPS), etc.

-Currently, Luna is also the President of BWIT, country’s forum for women in technology.
-She has received recognition for her path breaking work internationally abd a Member at Council of Global Thought Leaders on Inclusive Growth, Switzerland.
+Currently, Luna is also the President of BWIT, the country’s forum for women in technology.
+She has received recognition for her path-breaking work internationally and is a Member of the Council of Global Thought Leaders on Inclusive Growth, in Switzerland.

-Finally, in 2003 Farhana started Upload Yourself Systems as a software development and web-solution providing company.
-Initially, UYS focused in local market and worked with local companies but most Bangladeshi companies were not interested in its service i.e. IT enabled services.
+Finally, in 2003 Farhana started Upload Yourself Systems as a software development and web-solution-providing company.
+Initially, UYS focused on the local market and worked with local companies but most Bangladeshi companies were not interested in its service i.e. IT enabled services.
 However, it could not stop her.
-She decided to go abroad, and settled strong business relationships with American and Danish companies.
-Today, Upload Yourself Systems is a 100% export oriented company and has been able to build multiple sister concerns.
+She decided to go abroad and settled strong business relationships with American and Danish companies.
+Today, Upload Yourself Systems is a 100% export-oriented company and has been able to build multiple sister concerns.

 Sonia Bashir Kabir, Managing Director, Microsoft, Bangladesh

 Sonia Bashir Kabir is the managing director for Microsoft Bangladesh.
-She is also the founder president of TiE Dhaka, vice president and co-founder of Bangladesh Women in Technology (BWIT).
+She is also the founder and president of TiE Dhaka, and vice president, and co-founder of Bangladesh Women in Technology (BWIT).

 Ivy Huq Russell, Founder, Maya

-Ivy Huq Russell, a former investment banker, Founded Maya with a vision to empower women through giving them access to information and a shared community.
-After beta launch in September 2011, Maya is now a home to Bangladeshi women seeking community, advice, and support for a better life.
-Last year, Maya launched Maya Apa, an app where anyone can ask and get personalized solutions for their problems.
-Born and grew up in Chittagong, Ivy went to Scholastica, Dhaka for her O and A level and then she went off to study in the UK where she worked in Finance.
+Ivy Huq Russell, a former investment banker, Founded Maya with a vision to empower women by giving them access to information and a shared community.
+After its beta launch in September 2011, Maya is now home to Bangladeshi women seeking community, advice, and support for a better life.
+Last year, Maya launched Maya Apa, an app where anyone can ask for and get personalized solutions for their problems.
+Born and grew up in Chittagong, Ivy went to Scholastica, Dhaka for her O and A level, and then she went off to study in the UK where she worked in Finance.

 Maya has its ups and downs but it is solving a very critical problem in Bangladesh.
 There is a dearth of Bangla content online and there is not many support network out there for women in Bangladesh.
 Maya has become a home to many women in Bangladesh who could not find a place to seek advice and support otherwise.